tc39/notes/es6/2012-07/july-26.md

 getPrototypeOf trap result should be consistent wth target object's proto

-MM: if the proto can be changed, the proxy should…?
+MM: if the proto can be changed, the proxy should...?

 TVC: spec interceptable [[Prototype]]